metrorailings/OwlBlog/content/posts/2022-circa-millions-week-6-predictions.md

 ##### _Injuries_

 With Baker Mayfield finally sidelined with injury, P.J.
 Walker can now step in and breathe some life back into this offense.
+But worrying, the Panthers may miss both their starting cornerbacks.

 ##### _Weather_